5 Encouraging Trends in Addiction Treatment

 In addition to the advancements in the medication itself, the addiction medicine community now has an ACGME medical specialty under the American Board of Preventative Medicine, which means that future doctors and nurses can study and specialize in the understanding and treatment of addiction.
 It means that the medical community is beginning to prioritize addiction treatment, which is very exciting news.

-3) Harm Reduction is Working
+3) Harm Reduction Is Working

 Additional exciting news: efforts to reduce harm in the substance use communities have been working.
 Organizations like Solace Foundation save lives from overdose every day through the education about and distribution of Narcan (also known as naloxone).